christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 How do you declare a symbol to be exported or not-exported (analogous to public or private in other languages)?
 There's no keyword for that.
 Instead, symbols with a leading capital letter are implicitly exported, otherwise not.
-Those things are hard to figure out if you haven't inhaled the Go docs and just read through a project for the first time.
+Those things are hard to figure out if you haven't inhaled the Go docs and for the first time read through a project.
 Therefore, I want to quickly explain how Go handles dependencies.
 There also is an [official generic explanation](https://go.dev/doc/modules/managing-dependencies) if you prefer that.